 The New Zealand to Global scale includes Climate Scenarios and Economic Drivers.
 These contain information on conditions operating exogenously or outside the Waikato region that influence or "drive" events within the region.
 These drivers, as they are called, operate at broader national or global scales and are generally beyond the influence of decision-makers within the Waikato region.
-Climate Scenarios include 3 pre-defined scenarios derived from IPCC 4th Assessment Report (AR4) scenarios (Nakicenovic 2000) downscaled to New Zealand and adapted to the Waikato region.
-The three scenarios span the range of possible climatic trends over the next 40 years: low (IPCC AR4 B1 scenario), medium (A1B, and high (A2).
+Climate Scenarios include 3 pre-defined scenarios derived from IPCC 5th Assessment Report (AR5) (IPC 2013) and downscaled to New Zealand and adapted to the Waikato region.
+In WISE the three scenarios span the range of possible climatic trends to 2063: low (IPCC AR5 RCP2.6 scenario), medium (RCP4.5), and high (RCP8.5).
 The Climate Change scenarios include temperature (°C), rainfall (mm), and potential evapotranspiration (mm).
 The Climate Change Scenarios also include the ability to include historic inter-annual variability to reflect shorter-term climatic cycles such as El Nino/La Nina.

-Economic drivers contain required information for the Waikato Regional Dynamic Economy-Environment model (WDREEM, discussed further below).
+Economic drivers contain required information for the Economic Futures Model (EFM, discussed further below).
 There are four key external drivers:

 - 1. International exports (i.e. demand outside New Zealand) - 2.
 Inter-regional exports (i.e. demand within New Zealand from other regions) - 3.
-Gross fixed capital formation (e.g., new buildings, equipment, etc.) - 4.
+Gross fixed capital formation (e.g., new buildings, equipment, plant and machinery etc.) - 4.
 Changes in inventory (e.g., changes in goods not yet sold).

-All values for 1-4 above are expressed in constant 2007 million \$New Zealand dollars.
+All values for 1-4 above are expressed in constant \$NZ2007mil.